microsoftgraph/msgraph-sdk-powershell/src/Teams/v1.0/examples/New-MgTeamChannelMessage.md

 New-MgTeamChannelMessage -TeamId $teamId -ChannelId $channelId -BodyParameter $params

 ```
-This example shows how to use the New-MgTeamChannelMessage Cmdlet.
+This example will send a card with inline images

-### Example 5: Code snippet
+### Example 7: @mention a channel in a channel message

 ```powershell